lambdageek/sample-dotnet-wasi-vscode/README.md

 # VS Code extension using .NET WASI

-This is an example VS Code extension that uses the VS Code `wasm-wasi` host to run a .NET WASI WebAssembly module.
+This is an example VS Code extension that uses the [VS Code `wasm-wasi` host](https://code.visualstudio.com/blogs/2023/06/05/vscode-wasm-wasi) to run a .NET WASI WebAssembly module.

 ## Prerequisites

-* .NET 8 Preview 6
+* .NET 8 Preview 6 or later
-* `dotnet workload install wasi-sdk`
+* Install the (experimental!) dotnet wasi SDK: `dotnet workload install wasi-sdk`
-* Install the WASI SDK from <https://github.com/WebAssembly/wasi-sdk/releases>
+* Install the official WASI SDK from <https://github.com/WebAssembly/wasi-sdk/releases>
 * Set the `WASI_SDK_PATH` environment variable to point to the place where you put the WASI SDK

 ## Building